-The State of Georgia's listing of the Bald Eagle and the Oglethorpe Oak as "threatened" means that both species are likely to become endangered in the foreseeable future.
-While the Oglethorpe Oak's habitat exists in several other places in Northeast Georgia, the Bald Eagle's may be found only near Lake Oconee and potentially near Lake Russell, in Elbert County.
+The State of Georgia's listing of the Bald Eagle and the Oglethorpe Oak as "threatened" indicates that both species have the potential to become endangered in the foreseeable future.
+While the Oglethorpe Oak's habitat exists in several other places in Northeast Georgia, adequate Bald Eagle habitat may be found only near Lake Oconee and potentially near Lake Russell, in Elbert County.
 The lake environs represent a unique haven for these two sensitive species in the region.

-A contributing factor to the lake environs' desirability as a tourism and recreation destination is the scenic nature that characterizes the area.
+A contributing factor to the Lake Oconee's desirability as a tourism and recreation destination is the scenic nature that characterizes the area.
 However, as Georgia's Lake Country develops with residential communities and the associated commercial, employment, education, recreation, and other uses, rapid growth may bring adverse consequences.
 In addition to accompanying loss of aesthetic integrity, inappropriate types and scales of development could impair habitat, water quality, air quality, and other aspects of the natural environment that contribute the lake's ecosystems.

-Both Morgan and Greene counties have water intakes at different locations near US278/SR12 as it crosses Lake Oconee, Morgan's being approximately three miles north of Buckhead and Greene's five miles west of Greensboro.
+Both Morgan and Greene counties have water intakes at different locations near US278/SR12, as it crosses Lake Oconee.
+Morgan County's is approximately three miles north of Buckhead and Greene County's is five miles west of Greensboro.
 Water quality throughout Lake Oconee - and upstream along the Oconee River, North Oconee River, and Middle Oconee River - must be protected to ensure that these sources remain viable to support nearby populations.